24

 Address: På Bjerget 14B

-From Copenhagen Central Station, take the S-train line B towards Farum St. Hop off at Emdrup St. (approximately a 14-minute ride).
-From Emdrup St., it’s a 1.1-kilomter walk to Grundvig’s Church (around 1.1 kilometers).
-Plan your trip and get detailed directions on Rejseplanen.dk
+Getting there with public transportation: From Copenhagen Central Station, take the S-train line B towards Farum St. to Emdrup St. (a 14-minute ride).
+From Emdrup St., walk to Grundtvig’s Church (around 1.1 kilometres) Plan your trip with Rejseplanen.dk

-Browse through an extensive collection of human remains at the Medical Museion, spanning from the 18th century to present day.
+Browse through an extensive collection of human remains at the Medical Museion, spanning from the 18th century to the present day.
 Bones, fetuses, organs, cells, DNA, and more have been meticulously collected for medical research and teaching, offering insights into health and disease.

 The evolution of psychiatry is dramatically showcased in the Psychiatry Room.
 Here, you can observe historical psychiatric devices such as straitjackets, a restraint chair, a convulsion bed, and even a box for brains, illustrating the profound changes in mental health treatment.